 Brought to you by Lauren Conrad, The Little Market is a nonprofit offering housewares and decor, all of which is ethically sourced, artisan-made and fair trade.
 Gift givers will appreciate knowing the profits from their gifts will go to The Little Marktet's artisan partners in disadvantaged or impoverished communities throughout 20 countries around the world.

 Since you may find yourself crafting like crazy pre-wedding, one way to help you get some money back is by using the Etsy registry.
 Not only can you pick out cute gifts and decorations, you can also help support small businesses and artists all over the world.

-Best Wedding Registry Sites: For the Kitchen
+Best for the Kitchen

 If you're passionate about cooking, Sur La Table, and their over 9,000 products, is where you must register.
 With exclusive products made just for the retailer, there are foodie finds you simply can't get anywhere else.
 Receive 10% off any products you don't receive for six months.
 While you're at it, you'll definitely want to check out their legendary in-store cooking classes where you and your honey can learn to whip up amazing meals (the kind you'll be serving on your the new dinnerware you've registered for!).

 If you consider yourselves more serious vinophiles, then ACME wines in Napa Valley is exactly what you need for your registry.
 The revered boutique wine shop, that sells some of the rarest, most exclusive, and cult small production wines from California and beyond, can work with you one on one to create a wine-registry that builds your own personal collection as a couple.
 Guests can buy you bottles of wine curated from a list based on your likes and desires so you can start your marriage off right: with lots and lots of beautiful wine to toast your new life together.